Ernest B. Schoedsack: Later work

 Schoedsack directed several other films in the 1930s including The Last Days of Pompeii, Trouble in Morocco, and Outlaws of the Orient.
 In 1940, Schoedsack directed Dr. Cyclops, which was Hollywood's first science fiction film in technicolor.
 In 1949, the film Mighty Joe Young was released by RKO and directed by Schoedsack.
 It was a reunion film of the main King Kong creative team of Cooper, Schoedsack, and Ruth Rose.
 This would be the last film that Schoedsack would direct due to eye injuries received in World War II from testing photography equipment.

 Later life

-Ruth Rose died on Schoedsack's birthday in 1978.
+Ruth Rose died on Schoedsack's birthday on June 8, 1978.
 Schoedsack died on December 23, 1979, in Los Angeles.
-They are interred together at Westwood Village Memorial Park Cemetery in Los Angeles.